smartcontractkit/external-adapters-js/README.md

 ## Testing

 In order to test adapters locally, you may need to set environment variables such as `$API_KEY`.
-These can be found in the
+These can be found in the `README.md` for every adapter.

 Make sure you run these commands from the ROOT of this monorepo.